sn99/Optimizing-linux/README.md

            - [x] Native optimizations autodetected by GCC
    ```

-There are other patches such as [scheduling related](https://cchalpha.blogspot.com/) that you can apply to.
+There are other patches such as [scheduling-related](https://cchalpha.blogspot.com/) that you can apply to.
 Again, try
-finding your patches that suits your system.
+finding your patches that suit your system.

 ### Removing your own compiled kernel